Rwanda reopens land border with Uganda | DW | 31.01.2022

 The closure has not only affected Rwanda and Uganda.
 It also blocked a major commercial artery that funnels goods through the region from the Indian Ocean seaport of Mombasa in Kenya.

-From there, products move through Uganda and on to Rwanda, Burundi, and the eastern part of the Democratic Republic of Congo.
+From there, products move through Uganda and on to Rwanda, Burundi and the eastern part of Congo.

 rc/nm (AFP, Reuters)